Professor Simon Gaskell

 Prior to joining EY Craig spent nearly 25 years in the public sector, entering the Civil Service graduate scheme in 1991 and joining the Metropolitan Police Service.
 During his time with the Metropolitan Police he moved into Finance as a profession and gained an MBA.
 Craig moved into Whitehall in 2006 as the Head of Strategy at the Office for Criminal Justice Reform for in the Home Office, leading the development of the criminal justice system’s cross agency strategy.
 In 2008 he became the Director of Corporate Services and CFO for the Youth Justice Board.

-Philip Wilson, Chair of Independent HE
+Professor Philip Wilson, Immediate past Chairman of Independent HE

 Professor Philip Winn, Research Professor of Neuroscience at the University of Strathclyde